 - Wild Spaces: you work must depict an at risk landscape/seascape/flora from anywhere in the world.

 This could, for example, be a wood or forest, a coral reef, mountain range, coastline, wetland etc whose ecosystem/existence is threatened by climate change or human activity.
 The submission form will ask you to identify the place and give some context to your image.

 You attach your photo to your entry form.
 Please ensure that the file size sent is no greater than 2MB.
-We will contact short-listed photographers for larger files for print purposes when necessary.
+We will contact finalists for larger files for print purposes as and when necessary.